johndelacroix/almost-pair-a-dice/README.md

 ## Packages and Resources
 The building blocks of the app comprises of packages.
-These are residing inside `src->main->java` folder
+These are residing inside `src->main->java` folder Resources folder(`src->main->resources`) contains folders for storing binary files, data files, image files, properties files, etc. which will be utilized by the Springboot application.

 ### Packages
 The main packages are listed below and the java classes included.